zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Calling APIs from Other GRPC service

-Calling APIs from Other grpc service is the same as `Calling APIs from Other GRPC Service` in the `GRPC service development (mysql)` chapter, click to view
+Calling APIs from Other grpc service is the same as `Calling APIs from Other GRPC Service` in the `GRPC service development (sql)` chapter, click to view
  <a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-grpc-service" target="_blank">Calling APIs from Other GRPC Service Documentation</a>.

 <br>

 ### 🔹Configuring the Service

-Configuring the service is the same as described in the "GRPC service development (mysql)" section of the document.
+Configuring the service is the same as described in the "GRPC service development (sql)" section of the document.
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7configuring-the-service" target="_blank">Configuring the Service</a>.